Here you will find the Frequently Asked Questions (FAQs) for Aeroqual’s Dust Sentry monitors.

 Yes.
 It’s is advisable to re-calibrate an instrument before beginning any new projects.

-7. My unit is displaying Error 500 when I try to access the local interface (Connect).
+7. My unit is displaying Error 500 when I try to access the Aeroqual Cloud interface on-board my instrument.
 How do I fix this?

 There could be a couple of reasons, try these common trouble-shooting checks in the first instance: